• Skip to primary navigation

 • Wash and roughly chop the apples (I always leave the skins on, but feel free to remove them prior to chopping) .

 • Toss together the apples, cranberries, lemon juice, sugar and spices together in a large bowl.
-Fold in butter and cheese.
+Fold in butter.

 • Cut out squares a little larger than the diameter of the bowls you are using and place them over the filling.
 Push the edges down on the lip of the bowl.
 For the corners, I just folded them in before pressing the edges down.